 John Wilhelmi, an ERG vice president, has devoted his professional career to evaluating, assessing, and controlling environmental and occupational hazards and risks.
 The bulk of his career has involved researching outdoor air quality issues—characterizing emission sources, assessing atmospheric fate and transport, designing and implementing ambient monitoring programs, and quantifying exposure and risk.
-He routinely draws on his firm foundation in the chemical and physical sciences to tackle a much broader array of challenging and emerging issues, such as occupational hazards associated with combustible dust and nanoparticles and complex air quality assessments in heavily industrialized airsheds.
+He routinely applies his firm foundation in the chemical and physical sciences to a broad array of challenging and emerging issues.
+He is firmly committed to understanding and reducing environmental and public health risks among our nation’s most vulnerable and underserved populations.

 Mr. Wilhelmi is particularly skilled at communicating scientific concepts, in writing or in person.
-He clearly and concisely articulates what we know—and what we don’t know—about exposures and risks; he tailors messages to many audiences, such as expert scientific panels, community groups, and government agencies.
+He clearly and concisely articulates what we know—and what we don’t know—about exposures and risks, and he tailors messages to many audiences, from environmental justice organizations to expert scientific panels.

 Mr. Wilhelmi holds chemical engineering degrees from Stanford University (B.S.) and the Massachusetts Institute of Technology (M.S.).
-Outside the office, he leads an active life of travel, outdoor activities, and endurance sports.
+Outside the office, he leads an active life of travel, hiking, and other outdoor activities.